Madurese language: Consonants

+Writing system

+Alphabet letters

+Currently Madurese is mainly used the Latin script than other scripts, the Latin alphabet in Madurese is known as Alfabet Latèn.
+The Latin alphabet letters used in Madurese spelling are as follows.
+The name of each letter is listed next to it.

+Vowels

+Diphthongs

+In Madurese, there are three diphthongs symbolized by ay, oy, and uy.

 Morphology

 Madurese nouns are not inflected for gender and are pluralized via reduplication.
 Its basic word order is subject–verb–object.
 Negation is expressed by putting a negative particle before the verb, adjective or noun phrase.
 As with other similar languages, there are different negative particles for different kinds of negation.